 Our global businesses are subject to a variety of complex and continuously evolving income and other tax frameworks.
-For example, sweeping international tax reform known as Pillar Two is set to go into effect in certain jurisdictions starting in 2024.
-The work is being undertaken by the Organization for Economic Cooperation and Development's ("OECD") Inclusive Framework (a wide-reaching network of more than 140 countries) and organized by the OECD's Centre for Tax Policy and Administration.
-Pillar Two has been agreed to by 138 countries thus far reportedly representing 90% of global economic activity.
-The reform aims to level the playing field between countries by discouraging them from reducing their corporate income taxes to attract foreign business investment.
-Pillar Two's remedy is to compel multinational enterprises with €750 million or more in annual revenue to pay a global minimum tax of 15% on income received in each country in which they operate.
+For example, sweeping international tax reform known as Pillar Two has gone into effect in certain jurisdictions starting in 2024.
+The work is being undertaken by the Organization for Economic Cooperation and Development's ("OECD") Inclusive Framework and organized by the OECD's Centre for Tax Policy and Administration.
+Pillar Two establishes a global minimum corporate tax rate of 15 percent for multinational enterprises with €750 million or more in annual revenue.
 Multinational enterprises will need to conform to the various rules in every Pillar Two country in which they operate.
-We are continuing to monitor these developments and any potential impact on our results of operations.
+The Company analyzed the impact of enacted legislation and determined it does not have a material impact to the income tax provision.
+The Company is continuing to monitor future developments.

 As a provider of subscription services, we are also subject to laws and regulations in certain U.S. states and other countries that apply to our automatically-renewing subscription payment models.
-For example, the EU's Payment Services Directive (PSD2), which became effective in 2018, has impacted our ability to process autorenewal payments and offer promotional or differentiated pricing for users in the EU.
-Also, new legislation in Germany and France has imposed additional obligations on providers of subscription services regarding the automatic renewal and cancellation of online subscriptions.
+For example, the EU's Payment Services Directive (PSD2), which became effective in 2018, has impacted our ability to process auto-renewal payments and offer promotional or differentiated pricing for users in the EU.
+Also, new legislation in

+Germany and France has imposed additional obligations on providers of subscription services regarding the automatic renewal and cancellation of online subscriptions.
 Similar legislation or regulation, or changes to existing laws or regulations governing subscription payments, have been adopted or are being considered in many U.S. states and in the UK.

-The EU, the U.S. Congress, and many U.S. states are considering legislation or regulations that would impact the use of generative artificial intelligence ("AI") by companies.
-For example, several states are considering exactly how generative AI can be used or what permissions must be granted before it can be used.
-In addition, the Federal Trade Commission has approved authorizing using a compulsory process in nonpublic investigations involving products and services that use or claim to be produced using generative AI or claim to detect its use.
-Further, draft EU legislation aims at updating liability rules, providing for specific liability related to generative AI or extending product liability to software and digital services.
+The EU, the U.S. Congress, and many U.S. states are considering, or have already enacted, legislation or regulations that would impact the use of generative artificial intelligence ("Al") by companies.
+For example, several states, including Colorado, California, and Utah, have already passed laws prescribing how AI can be used or what permissions must be granted before it can be used, and several more states are considering similar legislation.
+In addition, the Federal Trade Commission has a compulsory process in nonpublic investigations involving products and services that use or claim to be produced using generative AI or claim to detect its use.
+Further, the EU is enacting legislation aimed at updating liability rules, providing for specific liability related to generative AI or extending product liability to software and digital services.
 As we seek to further integrate AI technologies into our services, compliance with existing, new, and changing laws, regulations, and industry standards relating to AI may limit some uses of AI and may impose significant operational costs.